 You will find the tiny restaurant just beside La Punta’s small police station.
 Amoki offers Hamburgers, Tacos, Pizzas and Burrito for a good price.
 Especially the burrito is incredible!
 We have been here several times and always had a nice time.
 The owners are really nice, too, where you are happy to give some Pesos as a tip afterwards.

 The only Thai restaurant in La Punta!
 The location is awesome and the food good.
 It doesn’t taste very Thai to be honest (at least in our case) but it was really good, even though a bit more expensive than Amoki por ejemplo.

 Pepe does not have any signs or a menu.
 However, the best Tacos in the area, as a lot of locals said.
 Especially the fish Tacos and the vegetarian Tacos were unbelievably good.
 It is located above the bar behind the fruit store and across the street from Buena Onda.
 At some day the restaurant is closed, so try if it’s open when you are in Puerto Escondido.

 Pizza and Pasta in La Punta – Mondaka

 After surfing in Puerto Escondido you are hungry, for sure.
-Sometimes you might just had enough Tacos, so some Pasta might be a good alternative.
+Sometimes you might just have enough Tacos, so some Pasta might be a good alternative.
 At Mondaka we had pasta and pizza.
 The pasta was a lot better and highly recommended if you crave for something else than Tacos.
 Also nice is their “fruit aqua” which was refreshing and not too sweet.